9 Common Reasons Why EdTech Startups Fail and Tips to Avoid Them

 2. AI Tutors and Study Assistants

-AI tutors can help students with instant doubt solving, practice questions, explanations, and revision support.
+AI tutors can help students with instant doubt-solving, practice questions, explanations, and revision support.
 This is useful for test prep, language learning, coding education, and corporate training.

 The best use case is not replacing teachers, but helping learners get support between live sessions.